cyberiums/cyberdoc/docs/_interface/JavaScript-Console.md

     geth console 2> /dev/null

-Geth has support to load custom JavaScript files into the console through the `--preload` option.
+Geth Flavours has support to load custom JavaScript files into the console through the `--preload` option.
 This can be used to load often used functions, or to setup web3 contract objects.

     geth console --preload "/my/scripts/folder/utils.js,/my/scripts/folder/contracts.js"